Equality Objectives

 LGBTQ+ positive environment

-Explicit affirmation of LGBTQ+ characteristics supports student wellbeing
+Explicit affirmation of LGBTQ+ characteristics supports pupil wellbeing

 Celebrating diversity events together